 - If you share a toothbrush holder, regularly clean and disinfect the holder.
 Ensure the brushes cannot touch each other.

 Disclaimer: This information has not been given by a healthcare professional.
-This information is based upon research and information provided from healthcare sites and pamphlets.
+This information is based on research and information provided by healthcare sites and pamphlets.
 If your child is sick and needs medical assistance, please visit a healthcare clinic or professional.
 For emergencies, visit your closest hospital or dial 911.